 Magnesium is a key “detox mineral” that is used in our bodies every minute to counteract stressors in our body, such as food intolerances, prescription drugs, and exposure to heavy metals including aluminum and mercury.
 It helps your body deal with both mental and physical stress.
 So as a result, this mineral is being used up faster than we are taking it in.

-Apart from stress that is using up this mineral, magnesium levels are also decreased by excess alcohol, salt, coffee, carbonated drinks, excessive menstruation, many medications (including pills for the heart, asthma, and the birth control pill), and intestinal parasites.
+Apart from the daily STRESS that is using up this mineral, magnesium levels are also decreased by excess alcohol, salt, coffee, carbonated drinks, excessive menstruation, many medications (including pills for the heart, asthma, and the birth control pill), and intestinal parasites.

 Needless to say, it’s VERY important to keep your magnesium levels high.